prio-data/priogrid/README.md

 a package that is missing, it will usually work just by renv::install("package_name").
 If you in addition would file an issue on the package you needed to install, we would greatly appreciate it.

+When installing packages from source, a common issue is that RStudio does not always have access to the same system paths for binary files as your terminal.
+Adding such paths e.g. `PATH = /my/path:/another/path` to `~/.Renviron` might help.
+You can see which binary paths R have access to by writing `Sys.getenv("PATH")`.
+An alternative to setting paths in .Renviron is to add them in R using `Sys.setenv(PATH = paste0(Sys.getenv("PATH"), ":/my/path"))`.
+There is also a known issue when using Homebrew in MacOS when installing the sf and terra packages that require special attention.
+The install instructions on their github pages describe how to fix this.

 ## Useage
 This is work in progress.
 However, here are some features we are working on.